 Interact with the horses, goats, and sheep, as well as tour the organic gardens that supply the farm with fresh vegetables — from artichokes to zucchini, and many more in between.
 Fresh herbs and fruits are also grown.
 Samples of foods made fresh on the farm are offered at the end of the tour, including goat cheese, cheese cake, and wine jams and jellies.

-The fall farm tour at McClelland's Dairy in Petaluma is a 90-minute experience that begins with a history lesson in front of the farm’s original milking parlor.
+The traditional farm tour at McClelland's Dairy in Petaluma is a 90-minute experience that begins with a history lesson in front of the farm’s original milking parlor.
 You’ll learn how the farm has been family-run since 1938.
 You’ll also learn how three generations of McClellands have run the operation.

 Next, visitors walk through the nursery to meet some of the newest cows on the block.
 From there, guests tour a pasture or two, and learn about how the farm recycles water.